How to tune SQL to a system operating with MySQL Part 2 ~SQL analysis~

 - Use EXPLAIN to analyze SQL

-- Be careful when using filesort and using temporary
+- Be careful with using filesort and using temporary

-- If rows is large, make it as small as possible
+- If the rows are large, make them as small as possible

 [Other reference articles]